rickchung/rickchung.github.io/about.markdown

 # Objective

-Looking for teaching or postdoc research fellow in CSE, applied science, informatics, etc.
+Looking for teaching or postdoc positions related to informatics and STEM education.

 # Education